Moroccan Jews in Israel: Emigration under Hassan II of Morocco

 Policy changed with the accession of Hassan II of Morocco in 1961.
 Hassan agreed to accept a large per-capita bounty from the international Jewish community for each Jew who emigrated from Morocco, and under this agreement Jews were allowed the freedom to emigrate.
 Between the years 1961–1967, around 120,000 Jews left Morocco.
 The Six-Day War in 1967 led to another wave of emigration of Jews from Morocco, primarily to France, but also to Canada, the United States, Israel and other countries.

 Moroccan Jews in Israel enjoyed less upward mobility: 51 percent were blue-collar in 1961 and 54 percent as late as 1981.

 The disaster of the Egoz ship

-In 1961 the ship Egoz ("nut"), which held 44 illegal immigrants, drowned in the sea on its way to Israel.
+In 1961 the ship Egoz ("nut"), which held 44 immigrants, drowned in the sea on its way to Israel.
 After the sinking of Egoz, pressure was exerted on Morocco and a secret treaty was signed with King Hassan II and consequently a massive exodus of Jews from Casablanca port was carried out under the supervision of General Oufkir.
 Some Jews came to Israel and some migrated to France and other countries.

 Politically, Moroccan Jews tend to support Likud or Shas.